-5-1.4.5.4 Temporary Works: For Construction Affecting Public Safety, submit to the Engineer of Record shop drawings and the applicable calculations for the design of special erection equipment, bracing, falsework, scaffolding, etc. Ensure that each sheet of the shop drawings and the cover sheet of the applicable calculations is signed and sealed by the Specialty Engineer.
-Transmit the submittal and copies of the transmittal letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.
+5-1.4.5.4 Temporary Works: For Construction Affecting Public Safety, submit to the Engineer of Record shop drawings and the applicable calculations for the design of special erection equipment, bracing, falsework, scaffolding, etc. Ensure that each sheet of the The shop drawings and the cover sheet of the applicable calculations is will be signed and sealed by the Specialty Engineer.
+Transmit the submittal and copies of the transmittal lettersSubmit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate, and in accordance to 4-1.

 5-1.4.5.5 Falsework Founded on Shallow Foundations: When vertical displacement limits are provided in the Plans for falsework founded on shallow foundations such as spread footings and mats, submit to the Engineer of Record shop drawings and applicable calculations of the falsework system including subsurface conditions and settlement estimates.
-Ensure that each sheet of the shop drawings and the cover sheet of the applicable calculations is signed and sealed by the Specialty Engineer.
-Transmit the submittal and copies of the transmitted letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.
+Ensure that each sheet of the The shop drawings and the cover sheet of the applicable calculations is will be signed and sealed by the Specialty Engineer.
+Transmit the submittal and copies of the transmitted letters Submit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate, and in accordance to 4-1.